 Cor Caroli – α Canum Venaticorum (Alpha Canum Venaticorum, α CVn)

-The star was named by Sir Charles Scarborough, mathematician and physician to Charles II, in honour of Charles I, the king executed after the English Civil War, whose son was restored to the throne shortly after his death.
+The star was named by Sir Charles Scarborough, mathematician and physician to Charles II, in honour of Charles I, the king who met his end after the English Civil War, whose son was restored to the throne shortly after his passing.
 Alpha CVn was originally named Col Caroli Regis Martyris.

 Cor Caroli is a binary star composed of two stars separated by 19.6 arcseconds in the sky.
 The brighter component, Alpha-2 CVn, is a chemically peculiar star that belongs to the spectral class A0 and is classified as an Ap/Bp star (one showing an overabundance of certain metals).
 The star has an unusually strong magnetic field, one 5,000 times as strong as the Earth’s, and its atmosphere has overabundances of europium, mercury and silicon.

 Cor Caroli’s brighter component is a prototype of a class of variable star, the Alpha-2 Canum Venaticorum variables.
 These stars are notable for strong magnetic fields which are believed to produce enormous starspots which, in turn, cause the luminosity to vary significantly during the stars’ rotation.